 I am an assistant professor in geophysics in the Department of Earth and Planetary Sciences at McGill University.
 Before joining McGill EPS, I worked as an assistant scientist in the Department of Geology and Geophysics at Woods Hole Oceanographic Institution, 2009-2011, and a Harry Hess postdoc fellow in the Department of Geosciences at Princeton University, 2007-2009.
 I received my PhD degree in geophysics from Harvard Unversity in 2007, and my BSc degree in geophysics from Peking University, China, in 2001.

-From the perspectives of theoretical, numerical modeling and observational seismology, my research to date has focused on understanding fault mechanical behavior and strength evolution in relation to a range of lithospheric deformation modes, including earthquakes and episodic aseismic slip events, along major plate boundaries.
+My research to date has focused on understanding fault mechanical behavior and strength evolution in relation to a range of lithospheric deformation modes, including earthquakes and episodic aseismic slip events, along major plate boundaries.
+Current research topics:

-Graduate study (M. Sc. and/or Ph.D.) and undergraduate summer project opportunities are available to work on a variety of earthquake and glacier deformation problems.
+Graduate study (PhD) and undergraduate project (EPSC396, EPSC 482, or summer research) opportunities are available to work on a variety of earthquake and glacier deformation problems.
 Contact me for further information.